EficodeDemoOrg/csharp-copilot-training/github_copilot_exercises.md

    - Request: "Add input validation to this property"
    - Observe how Edit mode focuses on direct code changes

+   > - Alternatively if #selection is not supported in your IDE:
+   >   - Switch to edit mode
+   >   - Provide file as context
+   >   - Prompt: "Add input validation to the setStatus method in Task.php"

 3. **Agent Mode with /new**
    - Type: `/new Create a simple C# utility class for temperature conversion`
    - Notice how Agent mode creates complete new implementations